kgodey/gmailsort/README.md

 These scripts help sort email messages that were downloaded from GMail using `getmail 4.34.0+` into folders based on GMail labels.
 Currently, only the maildir format is supported.
 There are three scripts:

 * `mailparse.py`: This looks at all the e-mails in a maildir and returns a list of unique labels.
 I recommend running this before setting up the next two scripts.
-The "configuration" for this is in the code itself.
+It takes one command line argument – the path to the maildir to be parsed.

 * `sortchats.py`: This sorts all the chats in a set of maildirs into one "Chats" folder.
 A group of origin directories and a destination directory is configurable via the `gmailsort_settings.py` file.
 See `example_settings.py` for more information.